Jan. 6 panel probes Trump's 'siren call' to extremists - NewsBreak

 The Proud Boys have contended that membership grew after Trump, during his first debate with Biden, refused to outright condemn the group but instead told them to “stand back and stand by.”

 The night before Jan.
-6, Proud Boys leader Enrique Tarrio met with Rhodes at an underground parking garage, according to court filings along with images a documentary filmmaker trailing the group provided to the panel.
+6, Proud Boys leader Enrique Tarrio met with Oath Keepers leader Stewart Rhodes at an underground parking garage, according to court filings along with images a documentary filmmaker trailing the group provided to the panel.

 The Oath Keepers had also been organizing for Jan.
 6 and established a “quick response force” at a nearby hotel in Virginia, according to court filings.